 They can be fun, awkward (in a good way), and developmental all at the same time.
 They help create traditions and memories within a group they’ll fondly remember as they get to know each other.

 It can be difficult to come up with fresh and engaging activities to plan with students and staff, so we decided to build off our previous teambuilding post.
 Here are our top icebreaker ideas are woven in with our viewpoints on what makes icebreakers so great!

 A great icebreaker is both fun and fruitful.
-By this, we mean that it isn’t just a silly game: icebreakers serve a deeper purpose to help humans get to know each other and break through new awkward energy that’s pervasive when you meet someone new.
+By this, we mean that it isn’t just a silly game: Icebreakers serve a deeper purpose to help humans get to know each other and break through the awkward energy that’s prominent when you meet someone new.